 In 2012, a workshop of the UNT President’s Retention and Enrollment Council identified a need to investigate IT solutions and others for improving advising including eAdvising, enterprise appointment scheduling and notes.
-The university had two aging legacy databases for the campus to use for advising notes.
-Those systems needed to be replaced and enhanced to meet the current needs of advisors and other student-support professionals.
+The university had two aging legacy databases for the campus to use for advising notes – systems that needed to be replaced and enhanced to meet the current needs of advisors and other student-support professionals.

 In early 2013, members of a workshop focusing on retention data generated an initiative around documentation of advising.
-A task force of advisors, representatives of UNT's Division of Student Affairs, and technical resources was assembled to develop a solution.
+A task force of advisors, representatives of UNT's Division of Student Affairs, and technical resources were assembled to develop a solution.
 The group developed a charge, created a shared vision for advising technology, refined a detailed list of requirements, and evaluated several possible solutions ranging from niche advising products to comprehensive constituent relationship management, CRM, products.
 The group selected Salesforce after a comprehensive and extensive search.

 The overall goal of the project is to provide the following.

 360-degree view of a student’s academic and co-curricular activities on a single platform

 Secure and shareable advising notes including referral and workflow capabilities